Ayurveda and Molecular Life

 As a chemist I have been fascinated to see that this trinity is also reflected at the molecular level.
 From the point of view of the biochemistry of our body, each biomolecule is governed by one of these principles according to its composition and function.
 Transaminases, for example, are enzymes in charge of facilitating transamination reactions, important processes for the synthesis of non-essential amino acids and for the degradation of most amino acids.
 The function of these transaminases is to catalyze.
 They do not intervene directly in the reaction, but rather reduce the activation energy necessary for the reaction to take place.
 By energetically facilitating transamination reactions, these molecules embody the Pitta-generating principle.
 Specifically Ranjaka Pitta.

 If we continue to observe carefully and go to the level of tissues, we verify that imbalances in the levels of transaminases in the blood reflect organic dysfunctions in the liver.
 Liver problems such as hepatitis, conditions related to alcoholism and drug addiction or excessive accumulations of fat in the liver.
+In this case, it is advised to find and reach out to alcohol detox programs massachusetts and get help and resources you need.

 On the other hand, isn’t the liver one of the organs associated with some of the emotions of the Pitta life principle?
 Feelings such as joy or determination to push oneself, in an excess of Pitta, could trigger its negative aspects giving rise to anger or rage.
 We continue to see how there is a close relationship between emotions and our physical body.